KygoSkyrus/mern/server/Notes.md

 - fix admin filter
 - instead of showing toast message that"product is removed from cart or added" ,,add fhe product name
 - can chnage toast design for user side( can make it more elegant)
+- recipt url get expirewd after a period , maybe the recipt can be copied to a canvas or img and store in server(in testmode its not worth it to go through this much trouble)
 - think about converting the navbar into a small cicle hovering and on click it expands and become the navbar (in other words OR - on scroll dont keep the nav fixed, instead make a minifide nav which will stay floated at the top)
 - make the same loader for both admin and front...use logo,,and for admin just put a hat above the logo's top _product admin image upload_